salilab/rmf/doc/Library.md

 exceptions are C and Fortran.
 Until the SWIG %C target support is finished, these can be supported by writing a simple %C %API manually, probably a weeks work.

-# Helper programs # {#helpers}

-Several helper programs are provided.
-They all take the name of the RMF file as the first argument and an argument "-f" which is the frame to act on.
-Negative values for the frame are treated as every nth frame.
-That is, "-f -2" means take every other frame.

-- `rmf_show` prints out the hierarchy written to the file.

-- `rmf_frame` prints out the frame hierarchy written to the file.

-- `rmf_xml` converts an rmf file to an XML files that can be opened in an XML viewer (eg Google Chrome or Firefox).
-These viewers support collapsing of subtrees, which makes it much easier to get around large hierarchies.

-- `rmf_info` displays information about the attributes found in the RMF and how much they are used.

-- `rmf_slice` creates a new rmf from frames selected from an existing one.

-- `rmf_cat` creates a new rmf concatenating several with the same structure.

-- `rmf_validate` checks for errors in an RMF file.

-- rmf3_dump` shows a low level dump of an rmf3 file